trowski/fiber-rfc/rfc.md

 $result = asyncTask(4); // Call takes 1 second to return.
 var_dump($result);

-// array_map() takes 2 seconds to execute as the calls are not concurrent, but this shows that fibers are
+// array_map() takes 2 seconds to execute as the two calls are not concurrent, but this shows
-// supported by internal callbacks.
+// that fibers are supported by internal callbacks.
 $result = array_map('asyncTask', [5, 6]);
 var_dump($result);